grame-cncm/faustdoc/src/tutorials/summation.md

 - Then we sum the *n* consecutive samples: `summation` and divide this sum by *n* to get the mean value: `/(n)`.
 This is the M of RMS.
 - Finally, we take the square root `sqrt`.
 This is the R of RMS.

-In other words, RMS is written S:M:R in Faust (letting the `summation` function undefined for the moment):
+In other words, RMS is written S:M:R in Faust (leaving the `summation` function undefined for the moment):

 ```
 RMS(n) = S:M:R with {